 In this 35-hectare tropical garden, there are 60 one-bedroom luxury villas and 40 pool villas.
 Who hasn't entertained the idea of falling asleep in the pool villa, which possesses a private garden where you could enjoy the specific view of the sea?
 What's more, when staying in the Nam Hai, you can't miss the award-winning Spa in the floating treatment pavilions.

 Siem Reap, Cambodia: Amansara – a former imperial palace near Angkor Wat

 Amansara is the perfect accommodation if you're a historic sites lover.
-Just 10 minutes away from the most significant UNESCO sites - Angkor Wat, Amansara itself is a historic site, originally built for Cambodia's King Norodom Sihanouk in 1963.
+Just 10 minutes away from the most significant UNESCO site - Angkor Wat, Amansara itself is a historic site, originally built for Cambodia's King Norodom Sihanouk in 1963.

 Nestled in a peaceful, private garden setting, Amansara is an ideal haven to stay in Cambodia.
 Apart from its history, you will be thrilled with the tranquil beautiful surroundings, the high quality of service, and the very amazing food.
 If you like, Amansara can even arrange a magical private dinner at one of the temples, or a scenic flight to discover the land further.
-With a well-deserved reputation, this highest end of luxury hotel guest list often features the likes of royals, successful Hollywood actors, and fashion designers.
+With a well-deserved reputation, this highest-end luxury hotel guest list often features the likes of royals, successful Hollywood actors, and fashion designers.

 Phuket, Thailand: Six Senses Yao Noi – the highest island resort in Asia

 Ocean Panorama Pool Villa in Six Senses Yao Noi (Photo Credit: Six Senses Yao Noi)